Child Support FAQs

 What is child support supposed to cover?

-Child support is intended to cover the expense of providing a child with basic living necessities, including food, shelter, clothing, education, the cost of necessary medical treatment and reasonable recreation.
+Child support is intended to cover the expense of providing a child with basic living necessities, including food, shelter, clothing, education, medical treatment and reasonable recreation.
 Luxury items usually aren’t covered.
 It is not intended to cover the living expenses of the PRS.

 How is child support calculated?

-Several factors determine how much child support the non-custodial parent needs to pay, including where the child lives most of the time, the child’s age, cost of childcare, cost of health insurance, and the number of other child support payments.
+Several factors help the court decide how much child support the PPS needs to pay, including where the child lives most of the time, the child’s age, cost of childcare, cost of health insurance, and the number of other child support payments.
 Courts use guidelines that factor how much money each parent makes.
 But even if you have a lot of bills, the amount of child support you are required to pay probably won’t change.

 What if we share custody?

-If a child spends 35% or more of their time with each parent, then it’s a presumption of shared physical custody.
+If a child spends 35% or more of their time with each parent, then authorities will presume shared physical custody.
 The courts take this into account when calculating how much child support someone must pay.
-If both parent incomes are about the same, and if the child spends about the same amount of time with each parent, probably neither of you will pay nor receive child support.
+If both parents’ incomes are about the same, and if the child spends about the same amount of time with each parent, probably neither of you will pay nor receive child support.

 These terms have important differences.

-Physical custody describes where a child lives.
-Physical custody in the context of a court order describes a situation where a court has ordered a child live with a certain parent.
-A parent could have de facto physical custody by virtue of the child living with them, irrespective of a court order.
+Physical custody is where a child lives, especially when the court has ordered a child to live with a certain parent.
+However, a parent could have de facto physical custody by virtue of the child living with them, irrespective of a court order.

 Legal custody, on the other hand, describes the right parents have to make long-term decisions (i.e. health, education, activities) for the child’s well-being on the child’s behalf.
 If you have one form of custody, it doesn’t necessarily mean you always have the other.